Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Derivation and Analysis

 \Rom{4} Can we decrease the bias?
-Assume that the loss function is applied after a linear transform of Bernoulli variables, \ie, takes the form $\L(\vx) = \ell(\vW \vx)$.
-A typical initialization uses random $\vW$ normalized by the size of the fan-in, \ie, so that $\|\vW_{k, :}\|_2=1$ $\forall k$.
+Assume that the loss function is applied to a linear transform of Bernoulli variables, \ie, takes the form $\L(\vx) = \ell(\vW \vx)$.
+A typical initialization uses random $\vW$ normalized by the size of the fan-in, \ie, such that $\|\vW_{k, :}\|_2=1$ $\forall k$.
 In this case {\em the Lipschitz constant of gradients of $\L$ scales as $O(1/\sqrt{n})$, where $n$ is the number of binary variables}.
 Therefore, {\em using more binary variables decreases the bias, at least at initialization}.

 \Rom{5} Does deterministic ST give an ascent direction?
-Let $\vg^*$ be the deterministic ST gradient for the state $\vx^* = \sign(\va)$ and $p^* = p(\vx^*|\va)$ probability of this state. {\em We show that deterministic ST gradient forms a positive scalar product with the expected ST gradient if $|g_i^*| \geq 2L(1-p^*)$ and with the true gradient if $|g_i^*| \geq 2L(1-p^*) + L$.} From this we conclude that deterministic ST positively correlates with the true gradient when $\L$ is multilinear, improves with the number of hidden units in the case described by \rom{4} and approaches expected stochastic ST~\cref{alg:STE} as units learn to be more deterministic so that the factor $(1-p^*)$ decreases.
+Let $\vg^*$ be the deterministic ST gradient for the state $\vx^* = \sign(\va)$ and $p^* = p(\vx^*|\va)$ be its probability. {\em We show that deterministic ST gradient forms a positive scalar product with the expected ST gradient if $|g_i^*| \geq 2L(1-p^*)$ and with the true gradient if $|g_i^*| \geq 2L(1-p^*) + L$.} From this we conclude that deterministic ST positively correlates with the true gradient when $\L$ is multilinear, improves with the number of hidden units in the case described by \rom{4} and approaches expected stochastic ST as units learn to be deterministic so that the factor $(1-p^*)$ decreases.

-\paragraph{Variants Explained} Using the invariance property, many works applying randomized ST estimators are easily seen to be equivalent to~\cref{alg:STE}~\citep{Raiko-14,Shen-17,Dadaneh2020PairwiseSH}.
-Furthermore, using different noise distributions for $\vz$, we recover common choices of $\sign$ proxies used in empirical ST works as shown in~\cref{fig:sign} (c-e).
-In our framework they correspond to {\em modeling choices} affecting the forward pass in the first turn.

-\citet{BoDai-17} perform a correct interchange of derivative and integral in~\cref{obj-1} using {\em weak (distributional)} deriatives.
-After computing local expectations in this more complicated formalism, they are back with finite differences~\eqref{local-exp} which they also propose to linearize as in~\eqref{FD-approx}.
-Thus their {\em distributional SGD is equivalent to common SGD with the ST estimator}~\cref{alg:STE}.